 Covariance in statistics measures the extent to which two variables vary linearly.
-It reveals whether two variables move in the same or opposite directions.
+The covariance formula reveals whether two variables move in the same or opposite directions.

 Covariance is like variance in that it measures variability.
-While variance focuses on the variability of a single variable around its mean, covariance examines the co-variability of two variables around their respective means.
+While variance focuses on the variability of a single variable around its mean, the covariance formula assesses the co-variability of two variables around their respective means.
 A high value suggests an association exists between the variables, indicating that they tend to vary together.

-In this blog post, learn how to interpret covariance and how it differs from correlation.
-We’ll also delve into the covariance formula with a worked example to calculate it.
+In this blog post, learn about the covariance formula and definition, how to interpret it, and how it differs from correlation.
+We’ll also delve into the formula with a worked example to calculate it.

 Interpreting covariance is challenging due to its wide range of possible results.
-Its values can range from negative infinity to positive infinity.
+Its formula allows values to range from negative infinity to positive infinity.
 That’s pretty wide open!
 The magnitude and scale of the variables strongly affect the covariance value, making it difficult to determine the strength of the relationship.

 Furthermore, comparing covariances across different datasets with varying scales can be misleading.
 A weak value in one dataset may actually represent a strong relationship in another data set.
 In other words, a value of 3 or 3,000 might represent a strong or weak relationship, depending on the variables.
 In short, don’t use covariance to assess the strength of a relationship!

 Let me illustrate how sensitive covariance is to scale.
 I have a dataset of 88 heights and weights.
 It contains the same observations in metric units (meters and kilograms) and imperial units (feet and pounds).
 They’re the same subjects—I just converted the units.
 Here’s the Excel file with the dataset if you want to try it: Covariance.

 Excel calculated the covariance between height and weight for both measurement units:

 The covariance formula produces different values for each measurement scale.
 Just how strong is that relationship anyway?
 Hard to say!